 Research Focus firstname.lastname@example.org

-I am also an honorary research affiliate at the Department of Archaeology, University of Sydney and I work with a number of international excavation teams, mostly in Italy (but also in SE Asia and the UK) as an environmental archaeologist and historian.
+I am also an honorary research affiliate at the Department of Archaeology, University of Sydney and I work with a number of international excavation teams, mostly in Italy (but also in SE Asia and the UK) as an environmental archaeologist and economic historian.

 Robyn Veal BSc (Syd), BA (Macq), BA hons (Syd), MBA (UTS), PhD (Syd)